cylc/cylc-doc/src/user-guide/writing-suites.rst

-Suite dependency graphs can be broken down into pairs in which the left side (which may be a single task or family, or several that are conditionally related) defines a trigger for the task or family on the right.
+Suite dependency graphs can be broken down into pairs in which the left side (which may be a single task or family, or several that are conditionally related) defines a :term:`trigger` for the task or family on the right.
 For instance the "word graph" *C triggers off B which triggers off A* can be deconstructed into pairs *C triggers off B* and *B triggers off A*.
 In this section we use only the default